zerob13/vue-markdown-render/README.md

 </template>
 ```

+For a fuller Nuxt 3 recipe and extra notes, see the docs: `docs/nuxt-ssr.md`.

 - For Vite + plain SSR (or when you control hydration): conditionally render on the client with a small wrapper component:

 ```vue